-This course starts a month earlier and for some students may extend well into Term 2 depending on their attendance schedule.
+This course commences Tuesday the 28th of January 2020 and may extend into Term 2 depending on your attendance schedule.

-This course outline should be read in conjuction with the course outline for SOCW3013 (Social Work Practice Level 3 Placement B).
+This course outline should be read in conjunction with the course outline for SOCW3013 (Social Work Practice Level 3 Placement B).
 Please note that the assessment for Placement B includes an End Placement Report that addresses the same placement experience that you have undertaken in Placement A. Details are in the course outline for SOCW3013.